JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 # Simple graphics

+In Luxor, there are different ways of working with graphical
+items:

-In Luxor, there are different ways of working with graphical items.
-You can either draw them immediately, ie place them on the drawing, and they're then fixed.
-Or you can construct geometric objects containing lists of points for further processing.
-Watch out for a `vertices=true` option, which returns coordinate data rather than drawing a shape.
+- You can either draw them immediately, ie create lines and curves to form a **path** on the drawing, paint them, and they're then fixed.

+- You can construct geometric objects containing lists of points for further processing.
+Watch out for a `vertices=true` option, which returns coordinate data rather than drawing a path shape.

+- You can combine these two approaches: create a path from lines and curves (and jumps), then store the path, ready for drawing later on.

 ## Rectangles and boxes